lit/lit.dev/packages/lit-dev-content/site/guide/templates/basics.md

 <div class="alert alert-info">

-**Standalone templates**.
+**Efficient updates.** The template syntax might look like you're just doing string interpolation.
+But with tagged template literals, the browser passes the tag function an array of strings (the static portions of the template) and an array of expressions (the dynamic portions).
+Lit uses this to build an efficient representation of your template, so it can re-render only the parts of template that have changed.

+</div>

 You can also use lit-html for standalone templating, outside of a Lit component.
 For details, see [Standalone lit-html templates](/guides/libraries/standalone-templates).

-</div>

 ## Binding expressions

-A binding inserts dynamic content into the template.
+A binding is a placeholder for dynamic content in the template.
 The binding can contain any JavaScript expression, which is evaluated whenever the template renders.
 In a Lit component, this means whenever the `render` method gets called.

 There are several types of bindings: